ciel-lang/CIEL/docs/libraries.md

 filesystem:with-current-directory
 ```

-We include the [FOF (File-object finder)](https://gitlab.com/ambrevar/fof/) library, which is very useful to:
+We'd like to mention the [FOF (File-object finder)](https://gitlab.com/ambrevar/fof/) library, which is very useful to:

 - search for files, recursively or not, and filter with our predicates,
 - inspect the file objects with the regular `inspect` or `describe`